 - Luxembourg: CO1,08 2 kg / kWh elec.

-- This ranking date 2003 but these values have changed very little since, for example the construction of a wind farm has an extremely minimal effect in releases of a country unless that country is very small, as for example Monaco .
-2 see diagrams below for Germany between 1990 and 2005.
+- This classification dates from 2003 but these values have changed very little since, for example the construction of a wind farm has an extremely minimal influence on the discharges of a country, unless this country is very small, like Monaco for example .
+See the 2 diagrams below for Germany between 1990 and 2005.

-- Ideas have a hard time: on the CO2, Germany is far from being so clean compared to the "ecological" image that it conveys
+- Misconceptions die hard: on CO2, Germany is far from being so clean compared to the "ecological" image it conveys

-- Denmark, king of the wind power often presented as an EXAMPLE of sustainable development, is one of the countries that emits the most CO2 to produce its electricity, the fault "with no wind" (small oil or gas power plants so very polluting are started)
+- Denmark, king of wind power often presented as an EXAMPLE of sustainable development, is one of the countries that emits the most CO2 to produce its electricity, the fault "with no wind" (small oil or gas power plants therefore very polluting are started)

-- CO2 rate is directly linked, of course, the nature of the energy source to produce electricity, so if the hydraulic and nuclear power is the cleanest in the CO2 (this is also the one and only ecological argument of the nuclear industry), coal is the dirtiest.
-And there are still a multitude of coal, especially in England and Germany, the 2 major industrialized countries in this ranking with France.
-For more details see chart below.
+- The rate of CO2 is directly linked, obviously, to the nature of the energy source to produce electricity, so if hydraulics and nuclear are the cleanest at the level of CO2 (it is besides the one and only ecological argument of nuclear industry), coal is the dirtiest.
+And there are still a multitude of coal-fired power plants, notably in England and Germany, the two major industrialized countries in this ranking with France.
+For more details see the diagram below.